Parts of the Process

 Adding the Approval Routine

-Here is an example of the approval routine.
+Here is an example of the individual approval routine used by kinops.

 Description of Nodes

-Create Approval - creates an submission record in Request CE using information from previous nodes.
+Create Approval - creates a submission record in Request CE using information from previous nodes.
 See more details below.

-Retrieve Approval Answers - used to both get the approvers decision, and to add some extra detail to put in notifications to users or pass back to the parent tree.
+Retrieve Approval Answers - used to both get the approvers decision, and any extra details from the approval submission to pass back to the parent tree.

 Close Approval - sets the State of the approval to Closed, and sets a Status to Approval decision (Approved/Denied).